farshidb2011/react-modal-hook-manager/README.md

 );
 ```

-Create your modal component.
-Render all Dialog component in Modals state.
+Create your modal component: Render each modal component in the Modals state.

 ```js
 Modal.jsx;